Kendall Graveman would consider a relief role for a possible return to the Mariners

 Seattle will likely make that move before Friday’s opening game of a three-game series vs. the Rangers.

 Swanson, 26, had made six appearances since being recalled from Tacoma on Aug.
-2, posing a 15.18 ERA in 5 1/3 innings, including three home runs allowed.
-The Mariners had been hopeful about the velocity on Swanson’s fastball ticking up to 97-98 mph in recent outings.
+2, posting a 15.18 ERA in 5 1/3 innings, including three home runs allowed.
+The Marinetrs had been hopeful about the velocity on Swanson’s fastball ticking up to 97-98 mph in recent outings.
 But this injury could be a byproduct of that increased velocity.

 Notes